isl-org/Open3D-ML/docs/howtos.md

         "pred": pred_label, # n
     }
 ```
 You will give its `name` and `points`.
 Other entries can be customized.
-For example, we can visualize its ground truth `label` and our prediction `pred` on one single point cloud.
+For example, we can visualize its ground truth `label` and our prediction `pred` on a point cloud.

 ## Visualize custom data